Compare Trade School

 • On-call premiums: Extra pay for being available after hours

-• Self-employment: Master plumbers running their own businesses can earn $100,000+
+• Self-employment: Master plumbers running their own businesses have significant earning potential

 • Specialization: Medical gas, fire suppression, and industrial plumbers often earn top wages